A small voyage of discoveries

 Although not an architect myself, I have always had a special interest in architecture.
 In recent years I have been co-operating on a booklet called “Struinen door het Statenkwartier”.
 In this neighbourhood, the Statenkwartier, I have also organised a stained glass event (twice), and many other walking tours (both in Dutch and English).

-Most of my tours are guided in Dutch, but this summer I have scheduled the following tours also in English:
+Most of my tours are guided in Dutch, but the following tours will also be scheduled in English:

 And of course I’ll be happy to guide any tour from my portfolio in English on request.
 Just contact me, and we will discuss the possibilities.
 I have set the minimum number of participants for an excursion on 4.
 The maximum number is 15 (biketours) to 25 people (walking tours).